Cultural effects of the Western African Ebola virus epidemic: General

-There are a number of Ebola-themed jokes circulating in West Africa to spread awareness.
+A number of Ebola-themed jokes circulated in West Africa, which were seen as a way to spread awareness of the virus.

 In July 2014, the Liberian Football Association made an announcement that all soccer related activities would be put on hold "indefinitely to protect players and fans."
 In September 2014, in a joint venture between FIFA and WHO, the Antoinette Tubman Stadium was converted into an Ebola treatment center.

 The 2015 African Cup of Nations (AFCON) was temporarily put on hold when the original hosts, Morocco, asked the Confederation of African Football (CAF) to postpone the final games till 2016, due to the Ebola outbreak.
 CAF eventually moved the finals to Equatorial Guinea, which eliminated Morocco from the game as hosts, and brought Equatorial Guinea in, even though they had been eliminated prior.

 However the qualifiers for 2015 AFCON have been influenced by many countries' fear of Ebola, with many refusing to enter or allow entry of teams from affected countries.
 In July 2014, Seychelles refused entry to the Sierra Leone team.
 CAF ruled that Seychelles forfeited the game, giving Sierra Leone an automatic pass to the next stage.
 Lesotho refused to send the Under-20 team to Nigeria.
 CAF again ruled that Lesotho forfeited the game, sending Nigeria through to the finals.

 In August 2014, CAF also decided to forbid any official games in Guinea, Liberia and Sierra Leone.
 For Liberia, who had already been eliminated, this was not of concern.
 Sierra Leone managed to move some home games to the visiting team's home; both home and away games against DR Congo were played in Lubumbashi, and both games against Cameroon were played in Yaounde.
 Guinea managed to get their home games moved to Casablanca, Morocco.

 Even after calls to have the 2015 AFCON postponed, the Equatorial Guinea government and CAF organisers have downplayed these concerns, and insisted that they would have ample measures in place, including: